A lot has changed in the world of search engine optimization.

 How much effort do you suppose when into creating, “The Complete Guide to Building Your Personal Brand”?

-When you’re at the forefront of your industry, creating useful content and linking out to authoritative blogs, you’ll find that more people will link to you naturally.
+When you’re at the forefront of your industry, creating useful content and linking to authoritative blogs, you’ll find that more people will link to you naturally.
+This is the essence of effective link building.

 5. Have web analytics in place at the start.

-After defining your SEO goals clearly, you need software to track what’s working and what’s not.
+After defining your search engine optimization goals clearly, you need software to track what’s working and what’s not.

 Tools like CrazyEgg also show you where your site visitors are clicking, and how they navigate away from your site.